MicrosoftDocs/dynamics-365-ai/ai-docs/sales/manage-sales-teams.md

 -	[Set lead capacity to sellers](#set-lead-capacity-to-sellers)
 -	[Turn off lead assignment to sellers](#turn-off-lead-assignment-to-sellers)

-Before you start using the sales teams designer, verify the following:
--	Security roles that are assigned for your sellers are selected while configuring the sales accelerator.
+Before you start using the sales teams designer, verify that the security roles that are assigned for your sellers are selected while configuring the sales accelerator.
 For more information, see step 4 in [Set up the sales accelerator](enable-configure-sales-accelerator.md).

 ## Add attributes to sellers
 The attribute defines the characteristic of a seller such as skills, location, and language.
 Before you apply the attributes to sellers, verify that the attributes are defined.
 More information: [Create an attribute](manage-seller-attributes.md#create-an-attribute).